 If reading about the way Google chooses titles and descriptions to display has you concerned about your own webpages, that’s not surprising.
 It makes changes to the Google search algorithm on a nearly constant basis and it can be a challenge to keep up with the latest requirements and best practices.
 To make sure you are up to speed, take a look at this Wordpress SEO beginners guide written by SEO expert Neil Patel.

 Also, consider staying current with SEO by pursuing online training from Simplilearn.
 Our SEO course advisor is Matt Bailey, an Internet marketing expert, author, and popular speaker.
 Matt ensures that our content is up-to-date and relevant.
-From the SEO basics course that offers foundational knowledge in SEO, to the advanced SEO course that teaches keyword management and research, on-page and off-page optimization, link building, URL building, SEO analytics and more, Simplilearn can help you master the full range of SEO skills you need to excel in your digital marketing career.
+From the free SEO basics course that offers foundational knowledge in SEO, to the advanced SEO course that teaches keyword management and research, on-page and off-page optimization, link building, URL building, SEO analytics and more, Simplilearn can help you master the full range of SEO skills you need to excel in your digital marketing career.

 If you know anything about how search engines work, you know SEO is not a cut-and-dry, one-time endeavor.
 It’s an ongoing process that involves continuously creating quality content.
 In the same way, staying knowledgeable about SEO best practices and trends is also an ongoing process.
 Taking online courses from Simplilearn can help.